 - In the course of their studies, all students with at least once collaborate with students from other engineering disciplines or other educational programmes on the solution of a complex, interdisciplinary problem in close collaboration with an external organisation.
-This interdisciplinary collaboration is organised on the basis of a principle of 'experts in teams'
+This interdisciplinary collaboration is organised on the basis of a principle of 'Experts in Team Innovation'

 Structure and Learning Environment